 The various small tools with straight and angular edges, employed for eccentric and ornamental turning, are required to have very accurate, keen, and highly polished edges, in order that they may impart the same degree of excellence and finish to the work, whether executed with tools fixed in the slide rest, or with revolving cutters employed in the various apparatus that will be described in a future volume.
-These ornamental works. from their intricate and delicate character, scarcely admit of any polishing, and therefore the beauty and finish of their surfaces depend almost exclusively upon the perfection of the cutting edges of the tool, as the good or bad quality it may possess, is literally copied upon the work, without the possibility of subsequent correction.
+These ornamental works, from their intricate and delicate character, scarcely admit of any polishing, and therefore the beauty and finish of their surfaces depend almost exclusively upon the perfection of the cutting edges of the tool, as the good or bad quality it may possess, is literally copied upon the work, without the possibility of subsequent correction.
 It is therefore highly desirable that the edges of the tools should be formed by perfectly true planes, polished in the most careful manner, results which cannot be obtained without the assistance of suitable guides for holding the tool, and the employment of the most delicate abrasive powders.

-The instrument for setting straight and angular tools for ornamental turning shown in fig. 1047, resembles in principle and construction the instrument for grinding common turning tools on the revolving lap, described on page 1159, but fig. 1047, has greater angles to which the tools may be set, and it is also a more suitable socket for the reception of these prov ich are made of one miform size in their shanks der that they ma the same socket of the which they are to Fig. 1047 is employed manner to the for grinding common s instead of th held stationary upon he tool when f instrument for angular tools, is rubbed first upon a stationary piece of oilstone, and subsequently set and polished in like manner upon flat plates of metal supplied with oilstone powder or crocus.
+The instrument for setting straight and angular tools for ornamental turning shown in fig. 1047, resembles in principle and construction the instrument for grinding common turning tools on the revolving lap, described on page 1159, but fig. 1047, has greater range in the angles to which the tools may be set, and it is also provided with a more suitable socket for the reception of these small tools, which are made of one uniform size in their shanks or stems, in order that they may all fit the same socket of the sliding rest in which they are to be used.
+Fig. 1047 is employed in the reverse manner to the instrument for grinding common turning tools, as instead of the tool being held stationary upon a revolving lap, the tool when fixed in the instrument for angular tools, is rubbed first upon a stationary piece of oilstone, and subsequently set and polished in like manner upon flat plates of metal supplied with oilstone powder or crocus.